Arizona Divorce With Children

 Do I need to hire an attorney?

-Sometimes, divorcing couples have very different ideas about the care and support of their children following divorce.
+Divorcing couples often have very different ideas about the care and support of their children following divorce.
 If each parent firmly believes they should have sole custody and final decision-making authority regarding their children, they probably do need an attorney to fight that extremely costly battle.
 (In this instance, attorney fees could easily total and even exceed $20,000.
 You might ask yourself whether that money would be better spent toward your children’s well-being, a college fund for instance?)

-However, hopefully, parents can see through the cloud of divorce and realize that their children’s best interests – not their own personal agendas – are what is the most important thing to consider when it comes to custody, parenting time and child support.
+Parents can, hopefully, see through the cloud of divorce and realize that their children’s best interests – not their own personal agendas – are what is the most important thing to consider when it comes to custody, parenting time and child support.
 In that case, so long as parents are dedicated to making decisions that are in the best interests of their children (which is also the standard the Court relies on) they could very well accomplish their divorce without incurring divorce attorney fees.

 If you remain focused on your children and dedicated to doing what is best for them, there is often no need to hire an expensive attorney or allow a Judge who doesn’t know your family to enter final orders.
 Contact us today to learn about our affordable Arizona divorce with children legal document preparation services.